chanpreet3000/Leetcoder/README.md

 Automatically Solve LeetCode Questions
 Handle Login and Logout Seamlessly
 Scrape and Organize Your Accepted Solutions
-With its advanced capabilities, LeetCoder can solve up to 200 problems in just 60 minutes, allowing you to focus on improving your coding skills and achieving your goals on LeetCode.
+With its advanced capabilities, **LeetCoder can solve up to 200 problems in just 60 minutes**
 # Features
 1. **Automated Problem Solving**
 LeetCoder automates the process of solving LeetCode questions.
-Simply provide the problem details, and LeetCoder will generate and submit solutions for you.
+Simply provide the user details, and LeetCoder will submit solutions for you.

 2. **Seamless Login and Logout**
 No more manual login and logout hassles.
-LeetCoder handles user authentication, ensuring you can concentrate on solving problems without interruptions.
+LeetCoder handles user authentication.

 3. **Solution Scraping**
 LeetCoder can scrape and organize your accepted solutions, making it easy to track your progress and maintain a personal archive of your coding accomplishments.

-4. **Parallel Execution**
+4. **Resume Solving from Where You Left Off** LeetCoder remembers the last problem it solved, so you can resume solving questions right from where you left off.

-LeetCoder supports parallel execution, allowing multiple users to run the bot simultaneously.
+5. **Parallel Execution of Multiple Accounts** LeetCoder supports parallel execution, allowing multiple users to run the bot simultaneously.
 Each user can have their own LeetCode account configuration, and LeetCoder will manage the concurrent execution seamlessly.
-Ideal for collaborative coding or for users managing multiple LeetCode accounts.

 # Usage Disclaimer
 LeetCoder should be used responsibly and solely for educational purposes.
 This bot is not intended to be used for unethical purposes, such as solving or faking solved problems on LeetCode for the purpose of gaining unfair advantages.
 Always follow LeetCode's terms of service and community guidelines when using this tool.